tomit4/bgit/README.md

 `bgit -i`

 Invoking bgit with the -i flag will prompt the user to initialize a new local git repository and proceeds to set up some sane defaults while attempting to not be too opinionated about it.
 This init script prompts the user if they'd like to set up a very bare bones README, a default .gitignore [^1], as well as a default LICENCE [^2].
 The script will also create the initial commit for the project and push it to whatever repository the user inputs.
-Additionally, if the project is to be pushed to Github, the repository can be initiated remotely utilizing the github-cli (this feature may soon be deprecated depending on the decisions made by Github).
+Additionally, if the project is to be pushed to Github, the repository can be initiated remotely utilizing Github's API (this feature may soon be deprecated depending on Github and their decisions regarding their API).

 `bgit -l`